Sharing Christ’s Comfort

 The Miracle of Grace

-I have found a miracle of grace touch my life when I ask God to give me the strength to share His comfort–when I’ve asked Him to remind me of His faithfulness in days of struggle.
+A miracle of grace has touched my life when I’ve asked God to give me the strength to share His comfort–when I’ve asked Him to remind me of His faithfulness in days of struggle.
 It is then that He lifts my fingers and sets a Psalm on my lips.
-What felt lifeless and useless only moments before is suddenly moving in the rhythm of His Spirit’s Grace.
-And the comfort that I so longed to share with another has now become a gift of mercy upon my own suffering.
+What felt lifeless and useless only moments before suddenly moves in the rhythm of His Spirit’s Grace.
+Then the comfort that I so longed to share with another becomes a gift of mercy upon my own suffering.
 It is the paradox of God’s comfort: as we give His comfort, we also receive His comfort.

 The Sufferings of Christ

-Those of us who walk this Chronic Illness pathway are sharing a fellowship that we may not have known had we remained healthy.
-We have been brought into the sufferings of Christ when we allow His Spirit to join us in His own deep comforts also.
-His bond of comfort is one that may not be able to be explained, and yet it can be shared.
-When we share a word of hope in the darkness with another sufferer, it is from HIS comfort.
+Those of us who walk this chronic illness pathway share a fellowship that we may not have known had we remained healthy.
+We enter into the sufferings of Christ when we allow His Spirit to join us in His own deep comforts also.
+We may not be able to explain His bond of comfort, and yet we can share it.
+Sharing a word of hope in the darkness with another sufferer is from HIS comfort.
 When we share a Psalm from within the place of pain, it is from HIS comfort.
 When we speak even a thought of blessing as we look up from our own wounding, it is from HIS comfort as well.

-Will you join us in this prayer prompt?
+Please join us in this prayer prompt.
 As you pray through these four prayers, one for each week of the month, may you see our Lord’s comfort overflowing.
 We have been so blessed to share the comfort of Christ.

 We come before You with heavy hearts as we see so many hurting souls in our world now.
 Thank You for showering Your compassion over us—for giving us the gift of Your Son, Jesus the Messiah.
 Would You help us to share the comfort that You have given to us?
 We long to pray for our dear ones.
 We ask You to meet them in any trouble they are walking through today.
 Praise the name of our Lord Jesus, our true and full comfort.